Nusiq/regolith-filters/system_template/README.md

   The scope accessible during the evaluation of the file is created by merging multiple sources:
-  - The default scope `{'true': True, 'false': False, 'math': math, 'uuid': uuid, "AUTO": AUTO}`
+  - The default scope `{'true': True, 'false': False, 'math': math, 'uuid': uuid, 'AUTO': AUTO, 'Path': pathlib.Path}`
   - The scope that the "scope_path" property points to.
   - The `_scope.json` file in the system folder.
   - The `scope` property of the dictionary.